ignacioriveros1/ignacioriveros1.github.io/_pages/blog.md

 ---
 layout: page
 title: Posts
-subtitle: Hope that you will find something useful here!
+subtitle: I like to share my knowledge about things that help me work smarter.
+Hope that you will find something useful here!

 permalink: /posts
 ---